rubrikinc/terraform-aws-rubrik-cloudon/README.md

 - Create a new IAM Role with the correct permissions for CloudOn to use the AWS VMImport service.
 - Create a new Security Group to allow the Rubrik Cluster to talk to the Rubrik Storm instances.
+- Create S3 and KMS endpoint so that Rubrik Storm can keep data on the AWS network.

 ## Documentation